microsoftgraph/microsoft-graph-docs/api-reference/beta/api/user_list_scopedrolememberof.md

 # List scopedRoleMemberOf

-Retrieve a list of [scopedRoleMembership](../resources/scopedrolemembership.md) for the user.
+Retrieve a list of [scopedRoleMembership](../resources/scopedrolemembership.md) (of adminstrative units) for the user.

 ## Prerequisites